c3d/make-it-quick/README.md

 ## Testing the products

-Use `make test` to test the product.
+Use `make test` or `make check` to test the product.
+The `check` target ensures that everything is rebuilt before testing.

 The simplest possible test is to simply run the generated program.
 You can do this by adding a `TESTS` variable to your `Makefile`:

-    BUILD=build/
     SOURCES=hello.cpp
     PRODUCTS=hello.exe
     TESTS=product
-    include $(BUILD)rules.mk
+    include make-it-quick/rules.mk

 If you run `make test` (or `make check`) on the sample makefile found in the distribution directory, you will run the `hello` program, after